An Empirical Study of Fault Localization in Python Programs: Experimental Results

 \subsection{RQ4.
 Combining Techniques}

-\paragraph{Effectiveness.} \autoref{table:effectiveness-combined-statement} clearly indicates that the combined FL techniques \average and \combine achieve high ef\-fec\-tive\-ness---especially according to the fundamental $@n\%$ metrics. $\combine_A$ and $\average_A$, combining the information from all other FL techniques, beat every other technique. $\combine_S$ and $\average_S$, combining the information from only SBFL and ST techniques, do at least as well as every other standalone technique.
+\paragraph{Effectiveness.} \autoref{table:effectiveness-combined-statement} clearly indicates that the combined FL techniques \average and \combine achieve high ef\-fec\-tive\-ness---especially according to the fundamental $@n\%$ metrics. $\combine_A$ and $\average_A$, combining the information from all other FL techniques, beat every other technique.
+For example, $\average_A$ localizes in the top position 18\% of all bugs, $\combine_A$ localizes 20\% of all bugs, whereas the next-best technique is SBFL, which localizes 12\% of all bugs (\autoref{table:effectiveness-family-technique-statement}). $\combine_S$ and $\average_S$, combining the information from only SBFL and ST techniques, do at least as well as every other standalone technique.

 \finding{Combined fault localization techniques $\average_A$ and $\combine_A$, which combine all baseline techniques, achieve better effectiveness than any other techniques.} While $\combine_A$ is strictly more effective than $\average_A$, their difference is usually modest (at most \spellout{3} percentage points).
 Similarly, the difference between $\combine_S$, $\average_S$, and SBFL is generally limited; however, SBFL tends to be less effective than $\average_S$, whereas $\combine_S$ is never strictly more effective than $\average_S$.
 In all, \average is a simpler approach to combining techniques than \combine, but both are quite successful at boosting FL effectiveness.